 I am a wood junkie always on the lookout for nice timber and over the years I have built up relationships with some top quality suppliers of wood from all over the world.
 I have some pieces that I hide from myself as I don't really want to use them!
 Apart from the normal tonewoods I like to experiment with lesser known timbers.
 In the last ten years I have been searching out and using as much Irish grown wood as possible.
 It is hard to source but worth the effort and some of the instruments to be found elsewhere on the site show that irish woods can produce instruments that look and sound as good as anything made from more exotic woods.
 In my opinion more people should try it.

-I produce a limited number of master grade instruments each year almost all of which are exported (thanks to contacts made by exhibiting at the Frankfurt Musikmesse since 1985).
+I produce a limited number of master grade instruments each year almost all of which are exported thanks to contacts made by exhibiting at the Frankfurt Musikmesse since 1985.
+Until now I have made more than 700 instruments.
 Naturally I use the finest available materials.
 My designs are original, practical and, I think, beautiful.
 My instruments are individual for individuals.

 My wife Syra is a professional painter (seen below working on a portrait of Robbie Overson which was used for his album cover) and after years of makeshift workshops and studio space we finally designed and built our ideal workplace attached to our house in 1997.
 Syra has most of the upstairs with great natural light and wonderful views over the bays and mountains while I have the ground floor and an upstairs sprayroom.
 All of my areas are humidity controlled (40% RH) which gives me great confidence in dealing with the wood and the assurance that the possibilities of future climatic damage to instruments is limited to extreme conditions (which instruments should never be exposed to anyway!).

 We welcome visitors to the workshop and studio by appointment.
 Call 086 171 2331 when in Ireland or +353 86 171 2331 from outside.